MicrosoftDocs/office-developer-exchange-docs/docs/management/how-to-get-a-list-of-mail-users-by-using-the-exchange-management-shell.md

 This method requires the following parameters:

-- **kerberosUri**&ndash;A string that contains the URI of the Kerberos server that will authenticate the application.
+- **kerberosUri** &ndash; A string that contains the URI of the Kerberos server that will authenticate the application.
 The URI will be one of those listed in the following table.

     **Table 2. kerberosUri URIs**